5 Key Digital Marketing Analytics to Monitor

 Engagement

 Engagement is admittedly tricky: A thoughtless mistake in a public forum can create traffic and engagement for all the wrong reasons.
 (Think Curb Your Enthusiasm.)
-And not every social media account should take the Wendy’s approach tp social, although a commercial kitchen equipment supplier could have an inspired take on the ‘Roast me’ gimmick.
+And not every social media account should take the Wendy’s approach to social, although a commercial kitchen equipment supplier could have an inspired take on the ‘Roast me’ gimmick.

 When considering the influence of social media, many often think of reach, or the number of people who could potentially see your social media post or ad.
 The problem is that reach, as the cliche goes, exceeds grasp.
 Sure, there are millions of people on Facebook, Twitter, Instagram and TikTok, but there’s a reason advertisers and marketers have generally moved away from enormous Super Bowl-grade one-off campaigns in favor of building stories through advertising, marketing and social media: they recognize the value of relationship building, which is paramount here in B2B.